Gilnaa/gilnaa.github.io.src/content/blog/01-gretap-bug.md

 ```

 At this point in the processing pipeline, the kernel just stripped the tunnel header and starts to process the next header.
-When the tunnel is a regular GRE (probably most of the time), the next header is a network header (IPv4/IPv6/etc.), so setting the network header offset to the cursor makes sense.
+When the tunnel is a regular L3-GRE (probably most of the time), the next header is a network header (IPv4/IPv6/etc.), so setting the network header offset to the cursor makes sense.

-Since we use GRE-tap (probably rare), the next header is sadly, an Ethernet header, rendering this reset incorrect.
+Since we use L2-GRE (probably rare), the next header is sadly, an Ethernet header, rendering this reset incorrect.
 We need to make sure that the correct offset is set:
 ```diff
 -	skb_reset_network_header(skb);